 Croatia is a renowned tourist destination for a plethora of reasons: its diverse landscape, rich history and culture, and Mediterranean atmosphere.
 The country’s coastline along the Adriatic Sea is dotted with thousands of islands and islets, making it a paradise for sailors and sun-seekers alike.
 And while the coastline is certainly one of Croatia’s main attractions, there is much more to see and do in this beautiful country.

 From its vibrant capital city of Zagreb to the stunning Plitvice Lakes National Park, you’re sure to find plenty of things to keep you occupied.
-And in this article, I’ll explore 20 of the best things to do in Croatia, including both popular tourist attractions and some lesser-known gems.
+And in this article, I’ll explore 20 of the best and fun things to do in Croatia, including both popular tourist attractions and some lesser-known gems.

-Things to Do in Croatia
+Things To Do In Croatia